 A solution was found whereby the directors set up a new SSAS with SSAS Practitioner.com and transferred in their personal pension arrangements (having received appropriate financial advice).
-The SSAS made a five-year term loan to the company for £50,000, secured via a first charge over the registered patent, which had been professionally valued independently.
-As additional security, the SSAS took an all asset debenture over the company, thereby making the directors the principal creditors of the business.
+The SSAS made a five-year term loan to the company for £50,000.
+The SSAS took an all asset debenture over the company including the registered patent as a First fixed and floating charge.
 The directors were particularly pleased with the creditor-protected status of the SSAS, and the business.

 The company continues to thrive, and the directors can focus on operating the business instead of chasing invoices.
 The SSAS provided funding where none was available, with the pension fund receiving the commercial profits of the borrowing instead of a third-party lender.

 Advice should be sought from an Independent Financial Adviser before setting up a SSAS and making a loanback.

 Case Study 3

 Mr Turner has a long-established IT company and has also recently acquired a stake in a recruitment firm.

 Mr Turner is concerned at the 12% interest rate being charged by a commercial lender to the recruitment firm, which was used to finance the purchase of office equipment and to provide ongoing working capital.
 There are five years left on the loan.